-In the event that a Participant qualified for pension and dies prior to retirement, his/her spouse will be eligible for a monthly survivor's benefit representing the amount payable to the spouse under the 50% Joint and Survivor Annuity Option.
+In the event that a Participant qualified for pension and dies prior to retirement, his/her spouse will be eligible for a monthly survivor's benefit.
+For deaths that occur on or after January 1.
+2023, if the Participant worked at least 2,000 hours in Covered Employment in the five calendar years prior to his or her death, the spouse would be entitled to a Pre-Retirement Surviving Spouse Annuity equal to 75% of the amount they would have received under the 75% Joint and Survivor Annuity Option as if the Participant had retired on the day before their death.
+In the event the death occurs before the Participant attained age 55, the same benefit is calculated as if the Participant was age 55 at the time of his/her death.
+In the event the Participant dies prior to January 1, 2023, or worked less than 2,000 hours in Covered Employment in the five calendar years prior to his or her death, the spouse would be entitled to a monthly benefit representing the amount payable to the spouse under the 50% Joint and Survivor Annuity Option.
 This benefit is payable as early as the month following death; however, in the event the Participant died prior to attaining age 55, the spousal benefit is actuarially reduced due to early distribution.
 The spouse is also given the option of delaying payment to the date the Participant would have attained age 55 or 65 to avoid reductions for early retirement pension.